Estimated bills

 What if I get a smart meter?

-If you have a smart meter installed, your electricity usage information is fed digitally to your distributor and there is no need for a meter reader to physically visit your property, or for you to submit your own reading.
+If you have a smart meter installed, your electricity usage information is fed digitally to your electricity distributor and there is no need for a meter reader to visit your property, or for you to submit your own reading.
 This means that smart meter customers will never receive an estimated bill.

 How can I tell if my bill has been estimated?

-If a meter reader can’t access your meter, you will be left a note explaining that your electricity provider will be provided with an estimated usage figure.
+If a meter reader can’t access your meter, they will leave a note explaining that your electricity provider will be provided with an estimated usage figure.
 If your usage has been estimated, you should see an ‘E’ next to the usage figure on your next electricity or gas bill.
 Depending on the retailer, there may also be a notice explaining that the bill has been estimated.
 If you have received an actual meter reading, you will see an ‘A’ next to your usage figures, as per below.

 example of estimated energy bill